-- Code of Conduct: describes the standard of behaviour to which all employees must attest on an annual basis. - Values: Integrity Act with Honour; Respect Value Every Voice; Accountability Make It Happen; Passion Be Your Best - Communication: SIDAC actively communicates risk priorities, and how it relates to its staff, to promote a sound risk culture: Reputation is everything; Information is key; Success depends on you; Know your boundaries. - Compensation: programs are structured to discourage behaviours that are not aligned with the BNS values and Scotiabank Code of Conduct, and to ensure that such behaviours are not rewarded. - Training: risk culture is continually reinforced by providing effective and informative mandatory and non-mandatory training modules for all employees on a variety of risk management topics. - Decision-making on risk issues follows a strict governance process: The flow of information and transactions are challenged by Management Committees and this is subsequently reviewed by the BRC, ensuring that transactions and risks are aligned with SIDAC's risk appetite. - Senior Management Roles & Responsibilities: all senior management have risk management responsibilities within their mandates.
+- Code of Conduct: describes standards of conduct required of Employees, Contingent Workers, Directors and officers of the Company.
+All Scotiabankers are required to affirm their compliance on an annual basis.
+Values: Integrity Act with Honour; Respect Value Every Voice; Accountability Make It Happen; Passion Be Your Best - Communication: SIDAC actively communicates risk priorities, and how it relates to its staff, to promote a sound risk culture: - Compensation: programs are structured to comply with compensation-related principles and regulations and discourage behaviours that are not aligned with the Company's values and Scotiabank Code of Conduct, and to ensure that such behaviours are not rewarded. - Training: risk culture is continually reinforced by providing effective and informative mandatory and non-mandatory training modules for all employees on a variety of risk management topics. - Decision-making on risk issues follows a strict governance process: The flow of information and transactions are challenged by Management Committees and this is subsequently reviewed by the BRC, ensuring that transactions and risks are aligned with SIDAC's risk appetite. - Senior Management Roles & Responsibilities: all senior management have risk management responsibilities within their mandates. - Employee goals: all employees across the Company have a risk goal assigned to them annually.